Alejandroq12/FolkloreNacional/README.md

 # FolkloreNacional
-This a website that about music from El Salvador
+This a website that about music from El Salvador.
+It was created to make a presentation and to explain about music from El Salvador.